rewardenv/reward/docs/configuration/automatic-dns-resolution.md

 On Windows you can set custom DNS for a specific domain using NRPT Rules.
 You must execute commands in your PowerShell console with admin privileges.

-To add the necesarry NRPT rule use the `Add-DnsClientNrptRule` command:
+To add the necessary NRPT rule use the `Add-DnsClientNrptRule` command:
 ```PowerShell
 > Add-DnsClientNrptRule -Namespace ".test" -NameServers "127.0.0.1"
 ```